-As I mentioned in the last post, I just took a long weekend family trip to Huntsville Alabama.
-Down the road from there about 45 minutes (and about an hour from Chattanooga) is the Unclaimed Baggage Center.
+As I mentioned in an earlier post, I just took a long weekend family trip to Huntsville Alabama.
+Down the road from Huntsville about 45 minutes (and about an hour from Chattanooga) is the Unclaimed Baggage Center.
 It’s been on my list of places I wanted to go for a long time.
 It started out in the 1970s and has been it its current huge form since 1995.

 But I got over it and picked up this stash pictured here for a shade over $65.
 There are four nice shirts (two with original tags still on them) a coffee grinder, a kid’s sling backpack, a mini mouse for a laptop, a portable digital picture frame, two books, a sticker book, and a sparkly brooch my daughter went ga-ga over.
 There was also a grab bag packet of stationary and notebooks that’s not in the picture.
 When we opened it up there was a Moleskin notebook inside.
 Nice.